 The only reasons for and against a principle that count when we are judging whether or not it can be reasonably rejected are “various individuals’ reasons for objecting to that principle and alternatives to it” (Scanlon 1998, p.
 229).
 The acceptability of a principle depends on a one-by-one assessment of the strength of the reasons that individuals would have for rejecting the principle, compared to the alternatives to it.
 Since individuals must be objecting on their own behalf and not on behalf of a group, this restriction to single individuals’ reasons bars the interpersonal aggregation of complaints; it does not allow a number of lesser complaints to outweigh one person’s weightier complaint.

 Unlike utilitarianism, therefore, contractualism rejects the interpersonal aggregation of burdens.
 (We discuss some important exceptions below.)
 This is one of the main respects in which it differs from utilitarianism.
 Contractualism thus captures a key feature of our moral life that, as Rawls famously argues, utilitarianism ignores: the feature he calls “the separateness of persons” (Rawls 1971).
-Instead of lumping everyone together and allowing one person's rights to be trampled to provide greater aggregate benefits to others, contractualism recognises that each of us has a unique life to live.
-The contractualist objection to utilitarianism is that it does not guarantee principles that benefit each individually, and that command each person's free assent.
+Instead of lumping everyone together and allowing one person’s rights to be trampled to provide greater aggregate benefits to others, contractualism recognises that each of us has a unique life to live.
+Contractualism therefore seeks principles that benefit each person individually and that command each person’s free assent.

 Aggregation (in some form) is essential to utilitarianism.
 Situations frequently arise where one person’s pleasure is in conflict with another’s, or where the only way to secure one person’s pleasure is to cause someone else pain, or where we must choose which person suffers which pain.
 We must find a way to balance the moral reasons generated by different people’s pleasures and pains.
 If we retain a utilitarian perspective, then it is hard to see how we can do this without some kind of aggregation—adding different pleasures and pains together.